Graduate & Family Contract Transfer, Reassignment or Termination

 - If you are interested in having another eligible person take over your contract, it is your responsibility to find, connect with, and make mutually agreeable arrangements with an interested and eligible student.
 University Housing does not facilitate contract reassignments in any way other than providing an online Northwood Contract Reassignment Bulletin Board and the new Housing contract.

 - The original contract cannot be transferred to a current Northwood contract holder.
 If you make a reassignment match, contact the Housing Information Office to schedule an appointment for completing and signing the reassignment paperwork.
-Both parties are required to appear in person at the Housing Information Office to complete and sign the contract paperwork.

 - If you are a single graduate student sharing an apartment, you can only reassign your contract to a single graduate student of the same gender.